-U.S. taxpayers should know exactly what their money is being spent on.
-One area that rarely receives any attention are international organizations such as the Organization of American States (OAS).
+American taxpayers should know exactly what their money is being spent on.
+One area that rarely receives any attention is international organizations such as the Organization of American States (OAS).
 The oldest regional organization in the world, the OAS has been in existence longer than the United Nations and was created to deal with regional challenges on several fronts.

-As you can expect, the U.S. taxpayer is the largest contributor to the OAS.
-On average you and I contribute approximately $50-$60 million a year.
+As you can expect, the U.S. taxpayer is the most significant contributor to the OAS.
+On average, you and I contribute approximately $50-$60 million a year.
 It may be budget dust to some.
-But a little dust here, some more dust there, and it starts to add up to a whole lot of money.
+However, a little dust here, some more dust there, and it starts to add up to a whole lot of money.

-In addition to U.S. monies, the OAS also accepts troubling “grants” from foreign governments including the Chinese, Spanish, and other government totaling around $20 million this year alone.
-It also raises money from many other sources including fundraisers for which we have no idea who is contributing or for what purpose.
-Once appropriated or donated, fulsome information on OAS programs, vendors, and contractors is very difficult to come by and control.
+In addition to U.S. monies, the OAS also accepts troubling “grants” from foreign governments, including the Chinese, Spanish, and other governments totaling around $20 million this year alone.
+It also raises money from many other sources, including fundraisers for which we have no idea who is contributing or for what purpose.
+Once appropriated or donated, fulsome information on OAS programs, vendors, and contractors are complicated to come by and control.

-Many of the same arguments for reforming the UN hold true for the OAS, as well as many other international organizations.
-Rather than tackling the entire UN system at once, it may make more sense to put under a microscope the smaller regional entities such as the OAS.
-It is is in our backyard and, right now, it is doing more harm than good.
+Many of the same arguments for reforming the UN hold for the OAS, as well as many other international organizations.
+Rather than tackling the entire UN system at once, it may make more sense to put under a microscope, the smaller regional entities such as the OAS.
+It is in our backyard, and, right now, it is doing more harm than good.